DS4PS/cpp-526-sum-2020/schedule.md

 This lab offers practice analyzing traffic accident patterns using **dplyr** data wrangling functions.

-*Note that these data and techniques will be used for your final project - building an interactive dashboard.*
+**Note:** *These data and techniques will be used for your final project in building an interactive dashboard.*

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-sum-2020/labs/lab-05-instructions.html')">LAB-05 Instructions</a>